julianpeeters/sbt-avrohugger/README.md

 #### Test

-And/Or wire the tasks into the `Test` config:
+And/Or wire the tasks into the `Test` config, putting Avro files in `src/test/avro`:

 e.g. `sourceGenerators in Test += (avroScalaGenerate in Test).taskValue`